MarinaHuber/blog/_posts/2024-06-19-all-things-localization.markdown

-You can use comments for easier translation all and more here Spanish & English language got a new custom Markdown The main purpose of Automatic Grammar Agreement however, to make the translation of plural and gendered texts so far better to use stringdict
+You can use comments for easier translation all and more here Spanish & English language got a new custom Markdown.
+The main purpose of Automatic Grammar Agreement however, to make the translation of plural and gendered texts but in my experience was so far better to use `.stringdict` format.

 **All edge cases:**
 Localization of dynamic text